BRYN4444/HitmanRoulette/README.md

 ### Latest Update

+**June 9th, 2024**
+* **Elusive Target:**
+  * **#44: The Banker** - New ET added, including 2 (alternate image) Entry points, 5 mission specific extra objectives, and 5 mission specific photo objectives.
+* **Other Fixes:**
+  * Added the newest Elusive Target DLC to the list in the Compatibility & Issues section.
+>**Bug Hunting:** Please make a post [via GitHub](https://github.com/BRYN4444/HitmanRoulette/issues) or in the thread [on Hitman Forum](https://hitmanforum.com/t/13107) if you:
+>* Experience any graphical issues while using the Roulette in 4K, or on phones/tablets.
+>* Generate impossibilities when using the Roulette with Elusive Targets or past titles HITMAN / HITMAN 2.
+>* Have troubles or questions about the Stream Overlay.

+---

 **December 17th, 2024**
 * **Elusive Target:**
   * **#43: The Splitter** - New ET added, including secondary objective, sole Entry point, 6 mission specific extra objectives, and 2 mission specific photo objectives.